nmt28/UAVSARhdr/README.md

 The Python script requires 3 command line option inputs:

-    -i <br /> – INPUT TXT FILE: The image parameters text file which is parsed by the script
+**_-i_** – INPUT TXT FILE: The image parameters text file which is parsed by the script

-‘-r’ – INPUT RADAR FILE: The input radar UAVSAR image in ‘.grd’ format.
+**_-r_** – INPUT RADAR FILE: The input radar UAVSAR image in ‘.grd’ format.
 The image file is not opened or processed in any way but is used merely to create a header file with a name that matches the radar image

-‘-p’ – IMAGE POLARIZATION: The polarization of the scene is required as cross-pol and co-pol imagery will have different data types.
+**_-p_** – IMAGE POLARIZATION: The polarization of the scene is required as cross-pol and co-pol imagery will have different data types.
 The co-pol imagery is floating point whilst the cross-pol imagery is complex

 For example to create a header file for HHHH data: